Connecticut Business License

 Is there a national business license?

-Most businesses don’t need a federal business license, but some industries, including broadcasting, investment advising, and drug manufacturing, do have federal regulations and licenses.
+Most limited liability companies and other business entities don’t need a federal business license, but some industries, including broadcasting, investment advising, and drug manufacturing, do have federal regulations and licenses.
+Connecticut businesses should check with the Connecticut Secretary of State to determine the business license requirements needed to collect sales tax.
+A limited liability company will need a Connecticut tax registration number to operate legally.

 Is an EIN the same as a business license?